There Is a Difference with Managed Detection and Response

 With the alphabet soup that is cybersecurity, it’s important to understand the difference between your service provider options.
-Not always a “better vs. worse” conversation, we believe that the focused approach of Managed Detection and Response is the right solution for most organizations.
+It is not always a “better vs. worse” conversation, but we believe that the focused approach of Managed Detection and Response (MDR) is the right solution for most organizations and here’s why.

 In the Beginning…

-As new services are added, MSSPs must find the resources to manage these new technologies and manage them better than their customers can.
+As new services are added, MSSPs must find the resources to manage these modern technologies and manage them better than their customers can.
 One minute an MSSP is taking a request to make a firewall change, the next they are responding to a round of SIEM alerts.
 Customers expect all of this to happen seamlessly and quickly which, unfortunately, is not always the case.
 As workloads increase, it’s not uncommon, due to the “spread thin” nature of their teams, for MSSPs to respond far too slowly.
-Even common firewall rule changes can take over 24 hours to complete, let alone addressing the latest attack.
+Even common firewall rule changes can take over 24 hours to complete, leaving customers exposed.

-Since the issue is focus, why not build a service that emphasizes the key attack vectors and is dedicated to the fastest detection and response possible.
-Endpoint Detection and Response (EDR) was the initial foray in this area, as both vendors and customers (and cybercriminals) realized that traditional AV was no longer effective, yet the endpoint was still under attack.
-While EDR has proved extremely effective it, too, fell victim to alert fatigue syndrome.
-Increased endpoint visibility was very powerful, and automatically responding to certain actions proved effective, but there was still a lack of coordination between alerts across multiple vectors.
+Endpoint Detection and Response (EDR) was the initial foray in this area, as both vendors and customers (and cybercriminals) realized that traditional anti-virus (AV) was no longer effective, yet the endpoint was still under attack.
+While EDR has proven to be extremely effective it, too, has fallen victim to alert fatigue syndrome.
+Increased endpoint visibility was immensely powerful and automatically responding to certain actions proved effective, but there was still a lack of coordination between alerts across multiple vectors.

-But aren’t MSSPs offering MDR services?
-Indeed they are, but still limited by the original MSSP charter of management rather than detection and response.
-Remember, this is not necessarily a “better vs. worse” conversation, simply a difference in goal.
-GoSecure Managed Detection and Response was built with this one goal – detecting and responding as quickly as possible.
-Everything else we do is complementary to this goal but does not distract us from achieving it.
+It’s simply a difference in goal.
+GoSecure Titan® Managed Detection and Response was built with this one idea in mind – detecting and responding as quickly as possible.
+Everything else we do is complementary to this goal and will not distract us from achieving it.